CloudSecurityAlliance/CSA-Guidance/Domain 10- Application Security.md

 ### Opportunities

 * *Higher baseline security.* Cloud providers, especially major IaaS and PaaS providers, have significant economic incentives to maintain higher baseline security than most organizations.
 In a cloud environment, major baseline security failures completely undermine the trust that a public cloud provider needs in order to maintain relationships with its customer base.
 Cloud providers are also subject to a wider range of security requirements, in order to meet all the regulatory and industry compliance baselines needed to attract customers from those verticals.
+These combine to strongly motivate cloud providers to maintain extremely high levels of security.

 * *Responsiveness.* APIs and automation provide extensive flexibility to build more-responsive security programs at a lower cost than in traditional infrastructure.
 For example, changing firewall rules or deploying new servers with updated code can be handled with a few API calls or through automation.